 So this monsoon destination is also visited by devotees and trial groups in Summer and Winter too.

 Another companion for humans in such a jungle area is Monkey.
 All seen along the trail path with their little babies till you reach the temple surroundings.
 Beware of these monkeys if you are carrying plastic bags, They do grab away these bags thinking about the food inside and you may lose your costly camera, etc inside.

 Talking about daily ritual timings at Tungareshwar temple, Aarti is done twice, Morning timings are 5:00 AM and 9:00 Am.
 Naivedya timings are 12:00 in Noon and Evening Aarti is performed at 6:00 Pm after which priest will request all devotees and picnic groups to leave the temple and forest location as it gets dark.

 Tungareshwar Temple and Waterfalls is about 60 Kilometres from Mumbai in Thane District.
 It starts at National Highway 8 which can take about 1 hour and 40 minutes time to reach.

-3 Kilometre from Vasai Phata Highway (Sativali Village), The trial starts at an entrance gate on left side of Highway towards Mumbai (Mumbai Ahmedabad Highway).
+3 Kilometre from Vasai Phata Highway (Sativali Village), The trail starts at an entrance gate on the left side of the Highway towards Mumbai (Mumbai Ahmedabad Highway).

-Their is no bus facilities but shared and private auto’s from Vasai Railway Station (East side).
-Private cars can reach till a point you feel safe and then walking and enjoying the trek is much preferred.
+There are no bus facilities but shared and private auto’s from Vasai Railway Station (East side).
+Private cars can reach a point you feel safe and then walking and enjoying the trek is much preferred.
 Vasai station is on Western Railway Route, About an Hour train journey from Andheri suburbs.
 See Station Names for reference.

 From Railway station, Tungareshwar is about 8 Km.